 I used the word terrorist yesterday.
 Not as a point to nationality or skin color, but because my city felt real terror yesterday.

 Those at the finish line.
 They felt terror.
 Those injured at the bomb sites.
 They felt terror.
-My friends felt terror as they were turned from about a block away of another potential bomb.
+The families of those who were killed.
 They felt terror.
-And for moments until I got away from the race path, I felt terror too.
+My friends felt terror as they were turned around about a block away from another potential bomb.
+They felt terror.
+And for many moments until I got away from the race path, I felt terror too.

-Terrorism isn't about some dark-skinned person doing something bad to our country.
+Terrorism isn't defined by a dark-skinned person doing something bad.
 The word has been sadly overused by the media and our government in a fear-fueled cacophony to make us react.

-And now, to me, it is a word that speaks about the events yesterday after seeing the fear in everyone's eyes.
+It is a word that speaks about the events yesterday for me after seeing the fear in everyone's eyes.

-This isn't to say that we aren't strong.
-Someone said yesterday that you picked the wrong city to fuck with because we will fuck you back.
+This isn't to say that Boston isn't strong.
+Someone commented somewhere (I don't recall who) yesterday that they picked the wrong city to fuck with because we will fuck them back.

 So hear this, terrorist:

 We will find you.
 You already lost.
 We already beat you.
-We beat you yesterday when Boston opened their homes to the marathoners and we will beat you with every moment we run and/or cheer next year.
+We beat you yesterday when Boston opened their homes to the marathoners and we will beat you with every moment we run and/or cheer for runners in the years to come.

-You can't take our heart, our will to live, our love.
-Our home.
+You can't take our heart, our love.
+Or make us fear our home.
 No matter how you try.